 - Add the butter, brown sugar, and a pinch of salt to a small non-stick skillet.
 Heat over medium until the butter is melted and the brown sugar is just beginning to sizzle around the edges (it should still look grainy).

 - Add the walnuts (chopped or whole) and stir to coat in the brown sugar mixture.
 Continue to cook and stir over medium heat for 2-4 minutes, or until the brown sugar is fully melted and coating the walnuts (it should look glassy, not grainy).
+If the sugar is not melting, raise the heat slightly.

 - Remove the skillet from the heat immediately, as the sugar can go from melted to burning quickly.
 Spread the candied nuts out over a sheet of parchment paper, making sure they are in a flat layer and separated as much as possible.